Chapter 5: Privacy Safeguard 5 — Notifying of the collection of CDR data

 - An accredited data recipient of a consumer’s CDR data must notify that consumer when they collect the data.

 - This notification must occur through the consumer’s dashboard as soon as practicable after the accredited data recipient has received the consumer’s CDR data.

 What does Privacy Safeguard 5 say?

 5.1 If an accredited data recipient collected a consumer’s CDR data under Privacy Safeguard 3, the accredited data recipient must notify that consumer of the collection by taking the steps identified in the consumer data rules (CDR Rules).

 - be given to the consumer at whose request the CDR data was collected

 - cover the matters set out in the CDR Rules, and

 - be given at or before the time specified in the CDR Rules.

-5.3 Under CDR Rule 7.4, an accredited person must notify the consumer by updating the consumer’s dashboard to include certain matters as soon as practicable after CDR data is collected from a data holder.
+5.3 Under CDR Rule 7.4, an accredited data recipient of a consumer’s CDR data must notify the consumer by updating twathe consumer’s dashboard to include certain matters as soon as practicable after CDR data is collected from a data holder or accredited data recipient.

 Why is this important?